MikePacey/Lancaster-HEC/docs/getaccount.rst

 researchers and research degree students at Lancaster who require high performance and high throughput computing.

-If you believe you need an account on the HEC, please ask your supervisor to apply on your behalf using the Other IT Account Request section of the `ISS Helpcentre <https://helpcentre.lancaster.ac.uk/plugins/servlet/desk/portal/4/create/207>`_
+If you believe you need an account on the HEC, please ask your project PI or supervisor to apply on your behalf using the form linked from the `ISS HEC page <https://portal.lancaster.ac.uk/ask/hec>`_

 * For researchers, the application should be made by the PI of the funded research project the work involves